 The journey of water begins

-We follow the journey of a drop of water falls from the sky into the lakes and rivers.
+We follow the journey of a drop of water as it falls from the sky into the lakes and rivers.
 The rivers wind their way to the shores and down to the vast ocean.
 At each stage of the drop's journey you experience a unique environment teeming with animal and plant life to explore.
 From fresh water to salt water, bayous to swamps, and coral reefs to the ocean's deep abyss, your adventure awaits!

 Our innovation will drive beneficial change by inspiring people to conserve aquatic resources and protect the animal world.